fonnesbeck/git_tutorial/git.md

 # Complete merge

 ^To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `diary.txt` to the changes being made by the merge and then commit:

 ```bash